 Teen binge drinking is far more prevalent and just as dangerous as regular daily drinking, characterized by five drinks or more in less than two hours.
 It is estimated that about 5.1 million of the 10 million kids and young adults between the ages of 12 and 20 who drink regularly are binge drinkers.

 Most teen alcohol addictions start with binge drinking.
-On the weekends, at friends’ houses, at parties – teens will imbibe heavily when they have the opportunity, often blacking out or making themselves sick in addition to making poor choices while under the influence.
+On the weekends, at friends’ houses, at parties – teens will drink heavily when they have the opportunity.
 In the short term, risks of binge drinking include alcohol poisoning, drunk driving accidents, violence and overdose when combined with the use of other drugs.

 Why Teens Abuse Alcohol

-How one teen can drink a single beer or have one or two drinking episodes during high school without developing a problem while other teens will almost immediately go from experimentation to regular alcohol abuse or binge drinking is unknown.
+How one teen can drink a single beer or have one or two drinking episodes during high school without developing a problem.
+However, other teens will almost immediately go from experimentation to regular alcohol abuse or binge drinking is unknown.
 There are a number of different factors, however, that are believed to contribute to the development of alcohol abuse and addiction, including:

 - An inability to deal with pressure of school, family, friends, sports and other teen-specific issues.